 Don’t run at the police or stand too close to them while they’re working – this could alarm or distract them.
 If they say you’re too close, but you know you aren’t, respectfully inform them you are recording for documentation purposes.

 Don’t shove a camera in the face of an officer – they won’t recognize you as press and they may escalate.
-Keep your phone at waste level, tilted upward, or generally close to your body to record in a non-confrontational manner.
+Keep your phone at waist level, tilted upward, or generally close to your body to record in a non-confrontational manner.

 Don’t make any sudden movements when preparing to record or in the middle of recording an officer on duty.
 Have your phone ready, because reaching for your pocket, unfortunately, may look like you’re grabbing for a gun.